Cordyline australis aka Cabbage Palm

 Common names

-Cabbage Palm, Cabbage Tree, New Zealand Cabbagetree
+Cabbage Palm, Cabbage Tree, New Zealand Cabbagetree, Cabbagetree, Fountain Dracaena

-How to care for Cabbage Palm
+How difficult is it to take care of Cabbage Palm

 Even if you don't have a green thumb, you can successfully care for Cabbage Palm due to its easy-going nature.